๐ŸปCalifornia History

 Porter-Cologne Water Quality Control Act

-• Established nine Regional Water Quality Control Boards—creating California's primary framework for protecting rivers, lakes, groundwater, and coastal waters from pollution
+Passed in 1969, Porter-Cologne established nine Regional Water Quality Control Boards, creating California's primary framework for protecting rivers, lakes, groundwater, and coastal waters from pollution.

-• Predates the federal Clean Water Act by two years, again demonstrating California's role as a policy pioneer
+• Predates the federal Clean Water Act (1972) by three years, again demonstrating California's role as a policy pioneer

 California Sustainable Groundwater Management Act (SGMA)

-• First statewide regulation of groundwater extraction—addressing decades of uncontrolled pumping that caused land subsidence and aquifer depletion in agricultural regions
+Signed in 2014, SGMA was the first statewide regulation of groundwater extraction in California, addressing decades of uncontrolled pumping that caused land subsidence and aquifer depletion in agricultural regions like the Central Valley.

-• Requires local Groundwater Sustainability Agencies to develop plans achieving sustainability by 2040 (or 2042 for less critical basins)
+• Requires local Groundwater Sustainability Agencies (GSAs) to develop plans achieving sustainability by 2040 (or 2042 for less critically over-drafted basins)

-Compare: Porter-Cologne vs. SGMA—Porter-Cologne addresses water quality (pollution), while SGMA addresses water quantity (over-extraction).
-Both use regional boards/agencies, reflecting California's preference for locally-administered state mandates.
+Compare: Porter-Cologne vs. SGMA: Porter-Cologne addresses water quality (pollution), while SGMA addresses water quantity (over-extraction).
+Both use regional boards or agencies, reflecting California's preference for locally-administered state mandates.

 Species and Habitat Protection